develprr/metamatic-blog/_posts/2023-03-28-time-to-talk-about-values.markdown

 The real question is, how do you know whether someone shares your values?
 Let's find out!

-## A Practical Real-World Example
+## A practical Real-World Example

-Let's say that an interstellar insurgency group called the Jedi Order in a far-away galaxy wants to hire another Jedi knight to turn the tide in their hopeless fight against the Evil Empire.
+Let's say that an interstellar insurgency group that is knwon as "the Jedi Order" in a far-away galaxy wants to hire another Jedi knight to turn the tide in their hopeless fight against the Evil Empire.
 Now, there are many warriors in the galaxy who say they are a true Jedi while they are not.